 For the past 20 years, Minnesota’s energy efficiency program has delivered real savings on energy bills, created jobs, and reduced energy waste for Minnesotans.
 Efficiency projects make our homes and businesses more comfortable and reduce our bills.
 System-wide energy savings mean Minnesota utilities don’t need to build expensive new power plants.

-Minnesota currently uses the Conservation Improvement Program (CIP) to invest in energy efficiency.
+Minnesota uses the Conservation Improvement Program (CIP) to invest in energy efficiency.
 The program requires gas and electric utilities to set aside a portion of their revenues to fund energy efficiency projects that reduce the consumption of electricity and natural gas.
 With these funds, the utilities offer rebates to their customers who purchase energy-efficient products, such as furnaces, motors, and light fixtures.
-Conservation Improvement Programs offer incentives for a wide variety of projects in homes, farms, commercial buildings, and manufacturing facilities.
+CIP offers incentives for a wide variety of projects in homes, farms, commercial buildings, and manufacturing facilities.

-The ECO Act is a bipartisan opportunity to build on past success.
+The ECO Act is a bipartisan approach to build on past success.

 The ECO Act makes smart improvements to our state’s energy efficiency program by supporting a greater range of technology and fuel choices available to Minnesotans.
 Additionally, the ECO Act will improve access to energy efficiency updates for residents of Greater Minnesota and low-income communities while adapting more flexible guidelines for our utilities to meet their energy efficiency goals.

 Energy efficiency projects will put Minnesotans back to work.

 New energy efficiency projects established by the ECO Act will create more family-sustaining jobs in every corner of our state.
 Current energy efficiency programs already support 45,000 Minnesota jobs.
 These projects will be designed by local building and energy analysts, use locally sourced products from area distributors, and be installed by state-licensed contractors.
 Even better, many innovative companies that build energy efficiency technologies have manufacturing facilities and are headquartered in Minnesota.